rplyon/w19-360420-machine-learning/ErrorAnalysis.md

 A False Positive is a prediction of a malignant tumor whereas it is actually benign.
 A False Negative is a prediction of a bening tumor whereas it is acutally malignant.
 It is clear that to make a False Negative is a much worse mistake in a medical context than to make a False Positive.

+Extending the analysis to keep track of Recall and Precisison, we get a mean Precision of 95.3% with an SD of 7.21*10^(-4) and a mean Recall of 95.6% with an SD of 4.65*10(-4).